Theodora Kimball Hubbard: Later career

-Theodora Kimball Hubbard worked as the Librarian of the School Landscape Architecture at Harvard from 1911-1924.
-She was the first Landscape Architecture Librarian at Harvard University, creating a “new” library by consolidating collections, held in disparate locations, in Harvard’s Robinson Hall in October 1911.
+Theodora Kimball Hubbard worked as the Librarian of the School Landscape Architecture at Harvard from 1911 to 1924.
+She was the first Landscape Architecture Librarian at Harvard University, creating a "new" library by consolidating collections, held in disparate locations, in Harvard’s Robinson Hall in October 1911.
 Hubbard's relationship with her brother propelled her into her ultimate career classifying the literature of landscape architecture and city planning.
 Sidney "Fiske" Kimball, who was enrolled in the School of Architecture at Harvard, was awarded a Sheldon Fellowship for travel to Europe in 1911 and passed his assistantship in the library to Kimball Hubbard during his absence.
 Prior to this role, Kimball Hubbard had already been immersed in writing on the growing profession of landscape architecture, and Charles Eliot greatly influenced Kimball’s understanding of the profession.
 In addition to cataloguing, Hubbard was involved in research for James Sturgis Pray, Chairman of the Landscape Architecture Department at Harvard University.
 By helping them with their research, Kimball received an education in landscape architecture.

 In her role as librarian, she brought a keen sense of professionalism to her work, and until 1918 when she hired her assistant Katherine McNamara, appears to have been the only Harvard design librarian with professional library training.
 Kimball cultivated the library into a specialized institution, developing it as “a clearing-house” of information and fielding research and information requests from practitioners around the world.
 Kimball also pioneered organizational and housing systems for visual and graphic media such as lantern slides, photographs, plans, maps, and postcards.
 The techniques employed at Harvard Graduate School of Design library were based on those used in private offices, particularly the Olmsted firm.
 During her tenure as librarian, she more than doubled the number of books and pamphlets in the Harvard collection.